 Geology (B.S., B.A., or minor)

 Geology is the scientific study of the Earth, including its materials and resources, the physical and chemical processes that occur on its surface and in its interior, the development of landforms, and the methods for studying the planet.
+Our faculty have specializations in both physical and historical geology with research interests covering subjects such as hydrogeology, paleontology, petrology, sedimentology, stratigraphy, seismology and volcanology.

 Environmental Science (B.S.)